Lima Memorial Health System Logo

 NBCC syndrome; Gorlin syndrome; Gorlin-Goltz syndrome; Basal cell nevus syndrome (BCNS); Basal cell cancer - nevoid basal cell carcinoma syndrome

-Nevoid basal cell carcinoma syndrome is a group of defects passed down through families.
+Nevoid basal cell carcinoma syndrome is a group of conditions passed down through families.
 The disorder involves the skin, nervous system, eyes, endocrine glands, urinary and reproductive systems, and bones.

 It causes an unusual facial appearance and a higher risk for skin cancers and noncancerous tumors.